gregology/gregology.github.io/codex.md

   - I have learned tools to deal with stress
   - I have free time
   - I have the freedom to travel to most places on earth
+  - I have savings
+  - I am a veteran
   - I am able bodied
 - Humans are privileged because:
   - we are self aware